isc-projects/bind9/doc/arm/reference.rst

 Response Rate Limiting
 ^^^^^^^^^^^^^^^^^^^^^^

-Excessive almost identical UDP *responses* can be controlled by configuring a ``rate-limit`` clause in an ``options`` or ``view`` statement.
-This mechanism keeps authoritative BIND 9 from being used in amplifying reflection denial of service (DoS) attacks.
-Short truncated (TC=1) responses can be sent to provide rate-limited responses to legitimate clients within a range of forged, attacked IP addresses.
+Excessive almost-identical UDP *responses* can be controlled by configuring a ``rate-limit`` clause in an ``options`` or ``view`` statement.
+This mechanism keeps authoritative BIND 9 from being used in amplifying reflection denial-of-service (DoS) attacks.
+Short, truncated (TC=1) responses can be sent to provide rate-limited responses to legitimate clients within a range of forged, attacked IP addresses.
 Legitimate clients react to dropped or truncated response by retrying with UDP or with TCP respectively.

 This mechanism is intended for authoritative DNS servers.
-It can be used on recursive servers but can slow applications such as SMTP servers (mail receivers) and HTTP clients (web browsers) that repeatedly request the same domains.
+It can be used on recursive servers, but can slow applications such as SMTP servers (mail receivers) and HTTP clients (web browsers) that repeatedly request the same domains.
 When possible, closing "open" recursive servers is better.